crossplane/docs/content/master/concepts/composition.md

 Crossplane uses a `Validating Webhook` to inform users of any potential misconfigurations in a `Composition` as early as possible.
-The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to be hold at runtime.
+The default behavior of the webhook is to perform `logical checks` only, enforcing requirements that are not explicitly defined in the schema but are assumed to hold at runtime.

 #### Experimental Validation With Schemas

 Crossplane provides experimental schema-aware validation that can be enabled through the `--enable-composition-webhook-schema-validation` feature flag.
-This will enable Composition validation against available schemas in the Cluster, ensuring, for example, that fieldPaths are valid and source and destination types match taking into account provided transforms too.
+This will enable Composition validation against available schemas in the cluster, ensuring, for example, that `fieldPaths` are valid and source and destination types match taking into account provided transforms too.

-The `crossplane.io/composition-validation-mode` annotation on the Composition allows to set one of two modes for schema validation:
+The `crossplane.io/composition-validation-mode` annotation on the Composition allows setting one of two modes for schema validation:

-There are two modes of validation:
+-  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.
 -  `strict`: Compositions are validated against required schemas, and rejected if any error is found.
 If any of the required schemas is missing, the Composition will be directly rejected.
--  `loose` (default): Same as `strict` mode, except that in case of missing required schemas, schema validation will be skipped emitting only a warning.

-See the dedicated [design document][validation-design-doc] for more information about future development around schema-aware validation.
+See the [Composition Validating Webhook design document][validation-design-doc] for more information about future development around schema-aware validation.

 #### Disabling Webhooks